voxmedia/ad-server-proxy/README.md

 3. the proxy app then replaces or inserts any overridden ad units defined in `/config/ad-unit-overrides.yml`
 4. It responds with a json string, formatted as through it was a response from the ad server.

-## Benefits
+### Benefits

 * _Faster_ responses from cached version of ad server code.
 * Ability to override and insert our own local ad code for development without bothering adops
 * and without waiting 15-60 minutes for targeting rules to propigate

-## The Override File
+### The Override File

-A simple yaml file that contains the ability to enable and disable this proxy. _note: changing the `enabled` state requires restarting the chorus server.
-Changing the `ad_unit` configuration can be done without restarting chorus._
+A simple yaml file that contains the ability to enable and disable this proxy. _note: Changing the `ad_unit` configurations can be done without restarting the server._

 ```yaml
 enabled: true